“The greatest weapon against stress is our ability to choose one thought over another.”

 Clay teaches in Bayview, off of the Port of Milwaukee exit on I-794, 7 minutes drive from downtown Milwaukee, or three blocks from the 15 and 52 bus lines running along S Kinnickkinnick Avenue.

-First lessons are typically 45 minutes.
-Most students take weekly 45-minute lessons.
+Typically, students take weekly 45-minute lessons.
 Should you be interested in more frequent lessons, a half hour lesson twice a week also works very very well.

 Should the fee become a financial hardship, please do not hesitate to let me know, as I do offer a sliding scale for those with real interest and need.

 I recently gave two introductory Alexander Technique Workshops for the Wisconsin Conservatory of Music.
 The first was part of an Advanced Chamber Music Institute intensive; the second was part of the Conservatory's annual Jazz Fest.
 Both workshops approached the topic: 'The Alexander Technique - Body Awareness for Injury Prevention and Performance.'